Slay the Spire 2 Character Tier List: Ranking the Spire's Most Miserable Souls

 Playing a sassy lich with a giant skeletal hand is a fantastic concept, but it comes with a massive learning curve.
 The Necrobinder is incredibly squishy, starting with a pitiful 66 health.
 You mitigate this by summoning your pet "Osty" at the start of combat.
 Osty acts as a physical shield that you can buff to absorb incoming hits.

 The highlight of this class is the Doom mechanic.
 It is essentially a death mark that instantly executes an enemy the moment their health drops below their current Doom stack count.
 It feels incredibly rewarding to perfectly calculate an execution.
-The only reason the Necrobinder is not S-Tier is that the pet absorption mechanic feels slightly bugged right now, leading to some frustrating deaths where damage leaks through when it clearly shouldn't.
+The only reason the Necrobinder is not S-Tier is that the pet absorption mechanic feels slightly bugged right now.
+Taking a lethal hit because damage leaked through your pet when it clearly should not have is infuriating.
+Until Mega Crit irons out the kinks in her defense, she requires flawless play.
+I highly recommend reading my Slay the Spire 2 Necrobinder guide before attempting a run.

 B-Tier: The RNG Victim